dailydotdev/docs/docs/for-content-creators/content-guidelines.md

 Submitting a new source to daily.dev is a great way to contribute to our community!

-We welcome your requests and promise to give it the proper attention.
+We welcome your requests and promise to give them the proper attention.

 :::info
 Learn [how to submit a new source request](/for-content-creators/suggest-new-source.md).